devSchacht/essential-image-optimization/app/partials/book.md

   <img src="https://res.cloudinary.com/ddxwdqwkr/image/upload/v1502426282/essential-image-optimization/before-after-svgo.jpg"/>
 </noscript>
 </picture>
-<figcaption>It's important to note that while SVGO does well in the previous example without over-simplifying paths and shapes, there are plenty of cases where this may not be the case.
-Observe how the light strip on the above rocket is distorted at a lower precision.</figcaption>
 </figure>

 Also, don't forget to [Gzip your SVG assets](https://calendar.perfplanet.com/2014/tips-for-optimising-svg-delivery-for-the-web/) or serve them using Brotli.
 As they're text based, they'll compress really well (~50% of the original sources).